Welcome to the Money & Geography Blog featuring Wonderful World Money! Thank you for visiting!

 Asia's Odd-Shaped Coins

-From what I noticed in my experience of collecting and learning about world coins, the most odd-shaped coins come from countries in Asia.
+From what I noticed in my experience of learning about world coins, most of the unusually shaped coins come from countries in Asia.
 These and other countries produce interesting coins that think outside of the circle!
-The coins are polygons, including (but not limited to) triangles, diamonds, squares, pentagons, hexagons, heptagons, octagons, decagons, and dodecagons.
+The coins are polygons, including triangles, diamonds, squares, pentagons, hexagons, heptagons, octagons, decagons, and dodecagons.
 You may have seen coins that have scalloped edges, usually with 8 or 12 waves.
 I collect odd-shaped coins and I believe they play one of the most important roles in my collection.
-While the shapes are interesting, it is neat that the countries and territories themselves are sometimes vastly unique - culturally and geographically speaking - from each other.
+While the shapes are interesting, it is neat that the countries and territories themselves are sometimes vastly unique — culturally and geographically speaking — from each other.
 For instance, landlocked and isolated Bhutan is like a world away from Hong Kong, a modern place with access to a large water body.
 I wrote about and took photos of some of the Asian odd-shaped coins I have.

 Click on the images to enlarge them in a pop-up box.